cepdnaclk/projects.ce.pdn.ac.lk/projects/github_projects/4yp/e16/swarm-intelligence-programming-framework.md

 layout: project_page
 title: swarm intelligence programming framework
 permalink: /4yp/e16/swarm-intelligence-programming-framework/
-description: "This particular project will focus on building a high-level programming and compiler framework which can be used to "write" or "draw" algorithms and convert them into low-level code.
+description: "This particular project will focus on building a high-level programming and compiler framework which can be used to 'write' or 'draw' algorithms and convert them into low-level code.
 The framework will support multiple different types of robot hardware (both real and virtual)."

 has_children: false
 parent: E16 Undergraduate Research Projects